Clemens-Winkler Medal

 ©Messe München GmbH

-The Clemens-Winkler Medal for Analytical Chemistry was awarded to Prof. Dr. Irene Nehls on June 22, 2022, on the occasion of the "analytica conference 2022" in recognition of her dedicated commitment to analytical chemistry as a science.
+The Clemens-Winkler Medal for Analytical Chemistry was awarded to Prof. Dr. Irene Nehls on June 22, 2022, at the "analytica conference 2022" in recognition of her dedicated commitment to analytical chemistry as a science.

-"Her scientific work was characterized by a broad and highly regarded trace analysis of polyaromatics to organotin compounds.
+"Her scientific work was characterized by broad and highly acclaimed trace analysis, from polyaromatics to organotin compounds.
 The first reference materials she developed for the Federal Institute for Materials Research and Testing attracted international attention.
-Irene Nehls contributed to environmental analysis and food chemistry issues with the analysis of brominated flame retardants and mycotoxins.
-Her name is nationally, but above all in Europe, associated with standardization and regulation in the field of soil analysis.
-Irene Nehls was extremely committed to analytical chemistry, initially in the GDR and after the fall of the Berlin Wall, when the Federal Institute and Humboldt University merged.
-For many years she was on the Board of the Division and organized the ANAKON in Berlin.
-In addition to innovative university teaching, she enriched the education of many students and doctoral students with a series of summer schools on the subject of quality assurance."
+Irene Nehls contributed to environmental analysis and food chemistry issues through the analysis of brominated flame retardants and mycotoxins.
+Her name is nationally, but especially in Europe, associated with standardization and regulation in the field of soil analysis.
+Irene Nehls was exceptionally committed to analytical chemistry, initially in the GDR and, after reunification, in the merger of the Federal Institute and Humboldt University.
+For many years, she served on the Board of the Division and organized the ANAKON conference in Berlin.
+In addition to innovative university teaching , she enriched the education of many students and doctoral candidates with a series of summer schools on quality assurance."

 Clemens-Winkler Medal for Analytical Chemistry 2019